British royals offer a look inside Buckingham Palace's renovations

 Some high-profile guests, however, have been forced to find other accommodation due to the renovations.

-US President Donald Trump was unable to stay at the palace during his state
+US President Donald Trump was unable to stay at the palace during his state visit last year, and instead had to stay at the US Ambassador's official residence in Regent's Park.

+The palace attracts millions of tourists each year.
+It has been the official London residence of the UK's sovereigns since 1837.

+Other nearby royal sites have also had a facelift recently, including Frogmore Cottage -- the official residence of the Duke and Duchess of Sussex, who spent £2.4 million (about $3 million) doing up the home last year.